OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 StringRefs can be used in a variety of components.
 Many optimizer components use StringRefs to specify their objective function, design variables, and constraints.
-Conditional branching components use StringRefs to specify boolean expressions that determine if a given branch should be executed.

 Here is an example of declaring a StringRef as an input, as it would be used to create a variable to hold the objective function of an optimizer, which is